 - Ayurveda has successfully been able to cure and manage diseases like Piles, Rheumatoid arthritis, Jaundice, etc.

 - Ayurvedic products and medicines help in decontaminating our body and cleansing it through natural methods and practices

 Furthermore, Nepal Yoga Home is a pioneer yoga retreat in Nepal.
 We organize yoga training in Nepal and Yoga teacher training in Nepal.
-In addition to that we also have courses that includes meditation.
+In addition to that, we also have courses that include meditation.

 Hair Fall and Ayurveda